digitallyinduced/ihp/Guide/deployment.markdown

 Currently IHP has no standard way of doing migrations.
 Therefore currently you need to manually migrate your IHP Cloud database after deploying.

-Open the project the project in IHP Cloud, click  `Settings`, then click `Database`.
+Open the project in IHP Cloud, click  `Settings`, then click `Database`.
 There you can find the database credentials for the postgres DB that is running for your application.
 Connect to your database and manually apply the migrations.

+### Changing the domain

+Open the project in IHP Cloud, click `Settings` and click `Domain`.
+You can set a `***.ihpapp.com` domain in here.

+#### Using your own domain instead of .ihpapp.com

+Using your own domain with IHP Cloud is only available for IHP Cloud Pro users.
+To use your own domain point a CNAME record to `ihpapp.com`.

+After that go to `Settings`, click `Domain` and enter your domain name.
+When you change your domain to a custom domain we are automatically getting a SSL certificate from LetsEncrypt for you so please make sure to set the CNAME record a few minutes before changing the domain inside your project.

 ## Deploying manually